guillermodotn/guillermodotn.github.io/_posts/2024-08-23-Retrieve_PPPoE_credentials.md

 For this to work, you will need the router that contains the PPPoE credentials, a computer with an Ethernet interface, and an Ethernet cable.

+> The router must be an Ethernet WAN router, meaning it should have an Ethernet port for the WAN (Wide Area Network).
+{: .prompt-info }

 Because you most likely won't have internet access during the process, it’s convenient to download the required program beforehand.
 It can be found [here](https://github.com/guillermodotn/pppoe-retriever/releases/latest) for Linux, Windows, and Mac.

 > The program is packaged as a frozen binary, which is a Python script bundled with all its dependencies and interpreter into a single binary/executable.
 This makes it easy to use, as you won’t need to install anything on your system.
 Just download it, run it once, and then you can easily remove it.